Wednesday 29 June, 2016 13.00 EDT

 - anti-seizure drugs – phenytoin, carbamazepine, valproic acid

-- NSAIDs (non-steroidal anti-inflammatory drugs) – acetaminophen (Tylenol), ibuprofen (Advil, Motrin), indomethacin (Indocid), naproxen (Naprosyn)
+- medicines to treat pain and inflammation – acetaminophen (Tylenol), ibuprofen (Advil, Motrin), indomethacin (Indocid), naproxen (Naprosyn)

 3. Bone health